nicksemin/TrafficSimulator2021Aalto/README.md

 2) `Make`
 3) `./simulation`

+#Working with git and the codebase
+1) Create new branch for the feature you are working it
+2) Pull from master before committing
+3) Commit often
+4) Review code of your counterparts and give comments
+5) Before merging system-critical features create pull requests

 # Project Implementation
 You must use git repository for the work on the project, making frequent enough commits so